Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Common Systematic Uncertainties and Future Prospects

 \subsection{Modeling other signal modes}

 Some insight into the precision of future form factor predictions, and their role in LFUV analyses, can be obtained from considering the case of $B_c \to \Jpsi \tau \nu$.
-As can be seen in Tab.~\ref{tab:lhcb_rjpsi_errors}, a dominant systematic uncertainty---$17\%$---in the 2018 LHCb analysis~\cite{Aaij:2017tyk} arose from the poorly-known description of the $B_c \to \Jpsi$ form factors.
+As can be seen in Table~\ref{tab:lhcb_rjpsi_errors}, a dominant systematic uncertainty---$17\%$---in the 2018 LHCb analysis~\cite{Aaij:2017tyk} arose from the poorly-known description of the $B_c \to \Jpsi$ form factors.
 At the time, the prediction for $\RJ$ was known only at the $10\%$ level, or worse.
-However, very recent LQCD results for the $B_c \to \Jpsi$ form factors~\eqref{eqn:th:RJPsi} now permit percent level predictions, such that one might expect the corresponding systematic uncertainty to similarly drop by an order of magnitude in a future analysis.
+However, recent LQCD results for the $B_c \to \Jpsi$ form factors~\eqref{eqn:th:RJPsi} now permit percent-level predictions, such that one might expect the corresponding systematic uncertainty to similarly drop by an order of magnitude in a future analysis.

 With regard to $\Lambda_b \to \Lambda^{(*)}_c$ decays, while the ground state form factors are known to high precision already, a combination of anticipated LQCD results and future data may similarly permit the excited state form factors to be constrained at or beyond the $1/m_c^2$ level.
-Finally, future LQCD studies may be expected to improve predictions for $B_s \to D_s^{(*,**)}$ form-factors to a comparable level as for $B \to D^{(*,**)}$, well beyond the $\sim 20\%$ uncertainties from flavor symmetry arguments.
+Finally, future LQCD studies may be expected to improve predictions for $B_s \to D_s^{(*,**)}$ form factors to a level comparable to that for $B \to D^{(*,**)}$, well beyond the $\sim 20\%$ uncertainties from flavor symmetry arguments.